citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorFaultResponseModel.md

 HasDurationInSeconds returns a boolean if a field has been set.

+### SetDurationInSecondsNil

+`func (o *HypervisorFaultResponseModel) SetDurationInSecondsNil(b bool)`

+ SetDurationInSecondsNil sets the value for DurationInSeconds to be an explicit nil

+### UnsetDurationInSeconds
+`func (o *HypervisorFaultResponseModel) UnsetDurationInSeconds()`

+UnsetDurationInSeconds ensures that no value is present for DurationInSeconds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)